apify/apify-docs/sources/academy/tutorials/node_js/debugging_web_scraper.md

 document.getElementsByTagName('head')[0].appendChild(jq);
 ```

-If that doesn't work because of CORS violation, you can install [this extension](https://chrome.google.com/webstore/detail/ekkjohcjbjcjjifokpingdbdlfekjcgi) that injects jQuery on a button click.
+If that doesn't work because of a CORS violation, you can install [this extension](https://chrome.google.com/webstore/detail/ekkjohcjbjcjjifokpingdbdlfekjcgi) that injects jQuery on a button click.

 You can test a `pageFunction` code in two ways in your console: